superburrito/ping-pong-store/README.md

 #### Setup
 * On your terminal, please run `npm install` and then `gulp`.
 This concatenates/transpiles the JS/SCSS.
-* Once the process is completed, terminal it with `Ctrl-C`.
+* Once the process is complete, terminate it with `Ctrl-C`.
 * Run `npm start`.
 * The app will be running on `localhost:1337`.